 In the unlikely event where neither the Rome I and II Regulations, nor any international convention applies, French courts will apply domestic conflict of law rules, which have mainly been set out by case law.
 For contractual obligations, the principle is the application of the law chosen by the parties.
 For non-contractual obligations, the applicable law is normally the law of the country where the damage was caused or incurred, whichever has the closest link with the situation.

 Generally speaking, two Indian nationals contesting a dispute are not permitted to derogate from Indian law and the same may be opposed to the public policy of the country.
-Also for all procedural matters the law of the forum (lex fori) will apply.
-For substantive dispute it will apply the law chosen by the parties or the law which has closest nexus to the dispute.
-However a plea based on a point of foreign law ought to be pleaded like any other fact as Indian courts do not take judicial notice of foreign laws.
+However, in disputes involving a foreign party, Indian courts may also take cognizance of foreign law.
+In this respect, for all procedural matters the law of the forum (lex fori) will apply.
+For substantive dispute, it will apply the law chosen by the parties or the law which has closest nexus to the dispute.
+However, a plea based on a point of foreign law ought to be pleaded like any other fact as Indian courts do not take judicial notice of foreign laws.
 Further, it has also been held that the Evidence Act permits proof being tendered and opinion of experts being adduced in evidence in proof of a point of foreign law [Hari Shanker Jain v.
 Sonia Gandhi (2001) 8 SCC 233].